pmndrs/react-three-fiber/readme.md

 #### Does it have limitations?

-None whatsoever!
+None.
 Everything that works in Threejs will work here.
-It just translates JSX to pure Threejs, similar to react-dom in relation to HTML.
-It does not target a specific version nor does it need updates when Threejs alters, adds or removes features.
+In contrast to "bindings" where a library ships and maintains dozens of wrapper components, it just reconciles JSX to Threejs dynamically.
+Writing `<mesh />` is simply another expression for `new THREE.Mesh()`.
+It does not know or target a specific version nor does it need updates when Threejs alters, adds or removes features.
 It won't change any specifics or rules.

 #### Is it slower than raw Threejs?

-No. Rendering performance is up to Threejs and the GPU, three-fiber drives a renderloop *outside of React* without overhead.
-React is otherwise very efficient in building and updating component-trees, which allows it to potentially outperform manual apps at scale.
+No. Rendering performance is up to Threejs and the GPU.
+Components are allowed to participate in the renderloop outside of React without any additional overhead.
+React is otherwise very efficient in building and managing component-trees, which allows it to potentially outperform manual apps at scale.

 #### What does it look like?